Breaking the Mould: Strategies for Combating Entrepreneurship Inertia in Ghana

 The dominance of traditional industries and business models

 The dominance of traditional industries and business models in Ghana also presents a significant challenge for innovative entrepreneurs who seek to disrupt the status quo and create new markets or opportunities.
-This phenomenon can be attributed to several factors, including:
+This challenge mirrors broader trends discussed in innovation versus legacy systems in African markets.

 To overcome these challenges, innovative entrepreneurs in Ghana may need to adopt strategies such as: